Legal NoticesDownload this as a PDF

 5.6 ASPL uses third party processors (Overline, TelcoSwitch) for its telephony and to store call recordings.
 These third party processors do not use any data stored for their own purposes; they are purely Data Processors as described in the Overline and TelcoSwitch Privacy Policies.

 Please note that TelcoSwitch’s telephony servers are located inside the United Kingdom (UK) and as such data gathered will remain within the UK as it is processed.
 All data is encrypted while in transit and at rest.
-Call recordings are kept for up to 60 days.
+Call recordings are kept for up to 6 months, unless specifically stated otherwise.

 6 TAXCALC SOFTWARE USAGE